What is a Stock Market Crash?

 Stock Market Crash of 2007/08

-The 2007/08 stock market crash was triggered by the use of mortgage-backed securities in the housing sector.
-The high frequency of speculative trading caused the securities decline in value as housing prices receded.
+The 2007/08 stock market crash was triggered by the collapse of mortgage-backed securities in the housing sector.
+High frequency of speculative trading caused the securities rise and decline in value as housing prices receded.
 With most homeowners unable to meet their debt obligations, financial institutions slid into bankruptcy, causing the Great Recession.

 The market collapse in March 2020 was caused by the government’s reaction to the Novel COVID-19 outbreak, a rapidly spreading coronavirus around the world.
 The pandemic impacted many sectors worldwide, including healthcare, natural gas, food, and software.
 The unemployment rate skyrocketed in the first quarter of 2020.